juanluispaz/ts-sql-query/docs/queries/sql-fragments.md

 ## Customizing a delete

-The supported extension point offered by `customizeQuery` method for an delete are:
+The supported extension point offered by `customizeQuery` method for a delete are:

 - `afterDeleteKeyword`: Place the fragment immediately after the `delete` keyword.
 - `afterQuery`: Place the fragment at the end of the query.